Šaban Šaulić: Compilation albums

-Personal
+Personal life

+From a brief relationship/encounter with Nevenka "Nena" Prodanović, Šaulić had a child in 1969.
+Born out of wedlock, their son Robert—whom Šaulić had acknowledged paternity of and reportedly provided financial support for, along with some limited participation in his parenting—was reportedly mostly raised by Prodanović's neighbours and extended family in Zrenjanin.
+Prodanović—herself in and out of infant Robert's life due to moving to West Germany as part of the gastarbeiter program—eventually married; at some future point, young Robert took his stepfather's last name, Omaljev.

-In 1974, Šaulić married his wife, Gordana (b.
+In 1974, Šaulić married Gordana Dragaš (b.
 1958).
-The pair briefly separated in 1985, during which Šaulić wrote and dedicated the song "Gordana" to her. Šaulić and his wife reconciled after just 20 days.
+The couple briefly separated in 1985, a short period during which Šaulić wrote and dedicated the song "Gordana" to her.
+The two reconciled just 20 days later.
 Together, they had three children; a son, Mihajlo, and two daughters, Sanela and Ilda.
 Ilda is also a singer.

-Prior to his marriage to Gordana, Šaulić had a son out of wedlock, named Robert, who he acknowledged and provided financial support for until Robert turned 18.

 Šaulić's father died unexpectedly during Šaban's concert tour in Australia.
 He was not able to attend his father's funeral which was held the very next day. Šaulić would often express how he would never be able to come to terms with the fact that he was not in attendance.